Red-Token/nips/AB.md

 NIP-AB
 ======

+### Conditional Access to Relays

 The server responds with 401, and a message that indicates that a login is required.

-When the client wants to access a restricted resource and does not have the correct header, the server **must** returns a
-401, with an Access Request Challenge Message attached.
+When the client wants to access a restricted resource and does not have the correct header, the server **must** returns a 401, with an Access Request Challenge Message attached.

 The message **should** contain a hint of under what conditions access would be granted, otherwise the client **must** assume that a regular login would be accepted.